azilnik/theweatherisfun/README.md

 # Theweatheris.fun readme

-## Get started (notes for Erixxx)
+## Get started

 1. `cd` into the folder
 1. run `sudo npm install --global gulp`
 1. run `npm install`
-1. hit that `gulp serve` in terminal.
+1. enter `gulp serve` in terminal.
 1. Edit the code in the `src` folder.
 1. go to `localhost:3000` in your browser.
-As you edit shit in the code, the broswer will live update
+As you edit code, the broswer will live update

 Note: